Get Rid of Dents & Dings

 Which dents respond well to PDR?

-PDR is best suited to repairing dents such as those caused by a car door being opened too quickly, or without due care, hitting an adjacent car.
+PDR is best suited to repairing dents such as those caused by a car door being opened too quickly, or without due care, and hitting an adjacent car.

-- damage from hailstones
+- Camage from hailstones

-- dents caused by car wash equipment
+- Dents caused by car wash equipment

-- collisions with stray shopping carts
+- Collisions with stray shopping carts

 Which dents do not respond well to PDR?